 Many of these tests may be repeated during and after treatment to determine the effectiveness of the treatment.

-Learn more about what to expect when your child has common tests, procedures, and scans.
 In addition, review tips and guidance on how to prepare your child for medical procedures.